-Many people were involved in creating the Whistler2020 vision and this new process builds on its foundation.
-Whistler2020 was developed in 2004 and 2005, and the detailed vision has served Whistler over the years that followed, helping to inform decisions and dialogue.
-Progress towards the vision has been tracked and reported annually.
+Many people were involved in creating the Whistler2020 vision and the new Community Vision builds on its foundation.
+Whistler2020 was developed in 2004 and 2005, and the detailed vision served Whistler over the years that followed, helping to inform decisions and dialogue.
+Progress toward the vision has been tracked and reported annually.
 Learn more about Community Monitoring.

 Phase Two focused on community opportunities to review and provide feedback on the updated draft OCP and on gathering input to finalize the Community Vision.
 Municipal staff drafted Whistler's Community Vision and OCP based on input received during Phase One of the project.
 The draft documents were available at the June 25, 2018 Community Forum for additional public review and comments.
 Community and agency input gathered was considered by staff and incorporated into the version that received first reading from Council on October 2, 2018.